 - Eat bland foods.
-Don't eat greasy, salty, spicy, and heavily seasoned foods. - Sit upright for two hours after eating. - Wear clothing that is loose fitting around the waist. - Try relaxation techniques such as guided imagery, meditation or soothing music. - Distractions like music, reading or TV can take your mind off your symptoms. - Stay away from strong odors.
+Don't eat greasy, salty, spicy, or heavily seasoned foods. - Sit upright for 2 hours after eating. • - Wear clothing that is loose fitting • around the waist. - Try relaxation techniques such as guided imagery, meditation, or soothing music.

+- Distractions like music, reading, or TV can take your mind off your symptoms. - Stay away from strong odors.
 Eating foods that don't have strong smells may help to decrease nausea. - Try acupressure wrist bands (found in drugs stores) or ginger products.

-- Ativan (Lorazepam)
+- Ativan (lorazepam)

-- Reglan (Metoclopramide)
+- Reglan (metoclopramide) •

-- Zofran (Ondansetron)
+- Zofran (ondansetron)

-- Compazine (Proclorperazine)
+- Compazine (prochlorperazine)

-- Anergan or Phenergan (Promethazine)
+- Anergan or Phenergan (promethazine)

-It is important to tell your healthcare team right away if you are not able to hold down food or drink to prevent dehydration (not enough water in the body.)
+It is important to tell your healthcare team right away if you are not able to hold down food or drink to prevent dehydration (not enough water in the body).

-Nerve Pain or Numbness
+Nerve Pain and/or Numbness

-You may feel numbness or tingling (neuropathy) feelings in your hands and feet.
+You may have numbress or tingling (neuropathy) in your hands and/or feet.
 Some say it feels like they are standing on or holding ice.
 It can also make it hard to feel hot or cold temperatures.